lusend/website/src/index.md

 #### `nav`

 This option allows you to define navigation heirarchy and will apply to the navigation bar as well as the breadcrumbs if the header is visible.
 If you set the `parent` option to a slug (the file name of a page without the extension), that slug will become its parent and the link in the header will be nested under its parent.
 If you set the `title` option, you can have a separate title for your navbar and breadcrumbs.
+Otherwise, it defaults to the base title.
 If you set the `order` option to a number, you can manually position an item relative to its siblings.

 </details>